franco-on-git/Scripts-and-Commands/SCRIPTS/QUERY/Query-AD-OU-Server-List.md

 # Query AD OU for **SERVER** objects

 > [!WARNING]
-> - Must run query in server with **AD Directory Services**
+> - Must run query in server with **AD Directory Services** installed.

 > [!NOTE]
-> - Queries Active Directory for all server objects in Organizational Unit
+> - Queries Active Directory for all server objects in Organizational Unit.

 ## Query for quick on-screen results
 ```